How many of you hate scope creep?

-They’re prepping me months before the decision.
-So that I’m anchored on that potential reality.
-And I don’t feel nickeled and dimed later.
+They were prepping me months before the decision.
+So that I was anchored on that potential reality.
+And I didn't get upset later.

-When I’m standing in front of that audience, I often put it (crudely) like this (imagine two people talking):
+As I was standing in front of an audience years ago, I put it (crudely) like this (imagine two people talking):

-Let your customers change their minds.
-In the end, if you’ve managed expectations and do it right, you’ll make more money and have a better relationship with them.
+Stop preventing change orders.
+In the end, if you've managed expectations and you've done it right, you'll make more money and have a better relationship with them.

 Embrace scope creep

 Here's my video version of this blog post – back in 2015.
 It's been 6 years but the message is the same.

 And if you're working with a digital agency that doesn't “get” it, hit me up.
 I'm happy to introduce you to my buddy Steve, who runs Zeek, who really does understand how to manage relationships and projects and he won't mind that you change your mind.

 Sign up for free content.
 People still do that.